 Children are particularly vulnerable because they tend to be outside and playing with water and hoses, plus their skin is thinner than that of adults so their burns are deeper, Foster added.

 He warned that second- and third-degree burns caused by scalding water from outdoor hoses are common when temperatures rise above 100 degrees.
-Many communities have seen the mercury easily break through that threshold this summer.
-The temperature in Phoenix, Arizona, may reach 114 degrees this week.
+Many communities will see the mercury easily break through that threshold this month.
+The temperature in Phoenix, Arizona, reached 106 degrees last weekend.

 If you're dealing with extremely hot weather: